Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Before replacing the lids on your newly opened jars of honey, Karo syrup, or molasses, line the opening of the jar with some plastic wrap.
 You will never had trouble opening them again!

-This is a guide about opening jars with arthritic hands.
+This is a page about opening jars with arthritic hands.
 Arthritis can make simple tasks difficult and even painful.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.